Understanding and Treating Pigmentation and Skin Discoloration: A Comprehensive Guide

 Blemishes and dark spots.

-– An article called “A Review of the Epidemiology, Clinical Features, and Treatment Options in Skin Color” was published by National Center for Biotechnology Information (NCBI).
+Reference: “A Review of the Epidemiology, Clinical Features, and Treatment Options in Skin Color” – National Center for Biotechnology Information (NCBI).

 Brightening products for uneven skin tone.

-Below is a list of ingredients found in dermatological products that combat skin discoloration:
+Here’s a list of ingredients commonly found in dermatological products that combat skin discoloration:

-- Azelaic Acid: This works by reducing the production of melanin from threducingocytes and reduces pigmentation.
+- Azelaic Acid: Reduces melanin production and pigmentation.

 - Phytic Acid: Interrupts melanocytes’ oxidation process that produces melanin.